ColumbusStateWorkforceInnovation/infrastructure-jenkins-basics/README.md

 ## Submitting Your Work

 1. Publish your repository as a private repo, and ensure that you have pushed the latest version (and the latest tag!)
-1. Open a pull request from develop to master
-1. Submit the assignment in Blackboard
+1. Submit the assignment in Blackboard with the link to your repo, please be sure your repo is tagged
-__NOTE: I will provide feedback via. comments in your pull request.__
+__NOTE: I will provide feedback via. comments in Blackboard.__
 If you need to amend your work after you issue your initial pull request:

 1. Commit your updates
 1. Push your changes to gitHub
-1. Verify the new commits were automatically added to your open pull request
+1. Update the tag to the next minor version (1.5, 1.6, etc)
+1. Resubmit in Blackboard

 ## Maven Pipeline Build Snippet
 Here is a snippet that will be useful to include in your pipeline.
 The "build" stage should include something similar to this: